Fall Cleaning Chore Checklist

 - Have chimneys and flues inspected and cleaned if necessary.

-Deep clean now to take advantage of good weather, and face the coming of winter and the approaching holidays with a clean and comfortable home.
+Deep clean now to take advantage of good weather and to welcome approaching holidays with a clean and comfortable home.
+Try these cleaning tips:

 - Focus on public rooms: living room, family room, entryway, guest bath.